 All applications should be submitted via the PSL portal.

-The Master in Cognitive Science has a single admission session in 2024, which will open on January 11, and close on March 11 (23h59 Paris time).
+The Master in Cognitive Science will have a single admission session in 2027.
+The application period is expected to open in January 2027 and close in February 2027.

 The procedure requires an online application and interviews.